-This week on Linkedin, Darmesh Shah wrote a great article on the importance of betting on people over solely data.
+Darmesh Shah, Founder & CTO at HubSpot, wrote a great article on the importance of betting on people over solely data.
 Although his post is geared towards individuals finding the right career paths and employers hiring the right people, I think the same advice is valuable when choosing a Cloud Solution Provider to help you add value to your business.

-How can you expect successful results if the Partner you’re trusting with your technology or other systems isn’t on the same page as you?
+How can you expect successful results if the solution provider, or partner, you’re trusting with your technology or other systems isn’t on the same page as you?
 The purpose of a trusted partner is to help your vision and the vision of your team become a reality.
-Without truly understanding your current processes in addition to having expertise on the systems you’re migrating to, it’s difficult for a Partner to give you the best solution.
-Whether we’re talking about a Google Apps migration, a Zoho CRM integration, or even the creation of a mobile application, choosing the right Partner is one of the most important steps you need to take.
+Without truly understanding your current processes in addition to having expertise on the systems you’re migrating to, it’s difficult to get to the best solution.
+Whether we’re talking about a G Suite migration, a Zoho CRM integration, or even the creation of a mobile application, choosing the right partner is one of the most important steps you need to take.
 Let’s break it down.

-There are many benefits to working with a Partner.
-Cloudbakers, specifically, is a Managed Premier Google Apps Reseller.
+There are many benefits to working with a partner.
+Cloudbakers specifically, is a Google Cloud Premier Partner.
 What does that mean?
 They are one of a handful of Google Resellers that have proven success and competence above and beyond the Authorized tier, and have met the higher levels of excellence required of that title.
 Furthermore, as a Managed Partner, they have a specific representative within Google that they work with on a daily basis.
 This means their clients’ voices are heard within Google when they need to be.

 Originally published on May 01, 2014